As the founder of a new nonprofit, you are probably doing everything yourself and working for free instead of taking a nonprofit salary.

 When you reach this milestone, it will be helpful to have a human resources professional on your Board or helping in an advisory capacity.
 Start working to recruit an HR professional if you do not already have one.

 If you cannot find an HR professional to serve on your Board, look for a volunteer or someone connected to your organization who can help.
 Your community foundation or United Way may be able to help you find the right professional to advise you as you go down this path.
-Hire a consultant if necessary.
+Hire a consultant if necessary (hey, we can help with this!).
 There are so many ins and outs to hiring and maintaining a staff, many with legal considerations that you want to be sure to get this right.

 How Much Should a Nonprofit Founding Director Get Paid?